rust-lang-uz/e-imzo/README.md

 # If you want other shell
 nix develop -c $SHELL

-# Upon entering development environment for the first
-# time, you'll be asked for your development telegram
-# bot token, it will be written to .env file for more
-# convenient dev env startups.
-Token is saved at .env
-# file at the root of this project.
-You can change it
-# whenever you want!

 # After entering development environment, inside the
 # env, you can open your editor, so your editor will
 # read all $PATH and environmental variables, also